-This sausage ball recipe is an ‘alternative’ to a holiday family classic.
-For decades our family has enjoyed the flour based classic and thanks to ONE ingredient change… I made the recipe:
+For decades our family has enjoyed this flour based classic … Sausage and Cheese Balls around the holidays!
+Thanks to ONE ingredient change… I made the recipe VERY low carb and TRULY diabetic friendly. :)

 - low carb – in fact ‘zero carb’.

 Above is a plate containing both styles.
 On the left, is the pork rind version, I’ll call it ‘low carb’.
 On the right is the ‘classic’ using flour.
-We made the low carb gluten-free version on a whim… and since we’d never made them before we made the classic version too.
+We made the low carb gluten-free version on a whim… and since we’d never made them before we made the classic version too (for my son).

 The Birth of an Idea:

 Brad said that he was craving a family holiday tradition… Sausage Balls!
-I said sure thing, we can make them.
-I mentioned that I wouldn’t eat them… due to the flour.
+I said sure thing, we can make them, but that I wouldn’t eat them… due to the flour.

 Then I said, “you know… I think I’ll make a small batch substituting pork rinds for flour, just to see how they turn out.”
 He agreed.